FREQUENTLY ASKED QUESTIONS

 My focus is all on getting you playing what YOU want to play as soon as possible, building the confidence, self-discipline and mindset to help you become the best drummer you can be.

 Is it hard and how long will it take to learn?

-It all depends on how much effort and practice you put in and everybody learns at different rates.
+It all depends on how much effort and practice you put in and some people learn to play drums faster than others.